 Wetsuits will be allowed as temps can range from 62 to 75 - watch the website for updates.

 Swim course will be patrolled with lifeguards, search and rescue, as well as coast guard personnel.
 It will be a beach start.

 Wave starts will be posted at packet pickup/registration.

 Your turnaround point on the water course will be indicated by an orange and neon green buoy.
 From there, head back to the finish on the opposite side of the swim start, placing kayaks in the flagged area.
-From that point head into the Transition Area for your final disciplines.
+From that point head into the Transition Area for your bike an run disciplines.